MultiSafepay/docs/content/integration/checkouts/payment-link/about-payment-links.md

 The lifetime of a payment link is how long it remains active for the customer to access the payment page and complete payment.
 The default is 30 days.

-To set or adjust the lifetime, see API reference – [Adjust payment link lifetimes](/api/#adjust-payment-link-lifetimes).
+To set or adjust the lifetime, see API reference – [Adjust session lifetimes](/api/#adjust-session-lifetimes).

 {{< blue-notice >}} **Note:** This is different to [transaction expiration times per payment method](/developer/transaction-expiration/). {{< /blue-notice >}}